-136 East 14th Street,
+136 E. 14th Street,

-No one has favorited this theater yet
+1 person favorited this theater

-The Theatre Unique truly lived up to its name with its presentations and spectacular entrance on the south side of East 14th Street, directly opposite Tammany Hall.
+The Theatre Unique truly lived up to its name with its presentations and spectacular entrance on the south side of E. 14th Street, directly opposite Tammany Hall.
 Built around the turn of the twentieth century, Theatre Unique started as a penny arcade with a small stage where vaudevillians performed to draw crowds.

 Nearby competition from the Dewey, City, Jefferson, and Academy of Music eventually forced the closing and demolition of Theatre Unique.
 Its underlying ground, as well as that of the demolished Dewey Theatre, was incorporated into the plot used for the New Academy of Music that opened in 1926.

-That block-through plot, which measured 200 feet across, covered the addresses of 126-138 on East 14th Street and 123-135 on East 13th.
+That block-through plot, which measured 200 feet across, covered the addresses of 126-138 on E. 14th Street and 123-135 on E. 13th Street.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.

 Oh, and I don’t know that you’d call it vaudeville proper, but I’ll bet that amongst the shenanigans at Tammany Hall, there were a number of private and intimate, er, burlesque-style performances given for the pleasure of certain political big wigs!